ryan-a-davis365/codebreaker/README.md

 - I also had errors when running my code through the pep8 linter due to white space, i resolved these by simply removing the white space by backspacing on them lines.

 ## **Deployment**

+To deploy this project to Render, the following procedure was followed:

+1. From the Render dashboard, click on 'New Web Service'.
+1. Connect your GitHub and then select the correct repository.
+1. Choose 'Node' as the language.
+1. Choose a name for your web service.
+1. Make sure main is selected for your branch.
+1. Input the text 'npm install; npm build; pip install -r requirements.txt' to the 'Build Command' section so the neccessary items are downloaded.
+1. Input the text 'node index.js' to the 'Start Command' section so the website will deploy properly.
+1. Navigate yourself to the Environment section and add these 2 things.
+    - Key: 'Port' Value: '8000' (This gives the website a port to go live on)
+    - Key: 'PYTHON_VERSION' Value: '3.12.2' (This sets the correct version of python)

 ## **Credits**